 Better Experience And Service

 Most banks and credit unions offer customer support during the week.
 However, they typically aren’t available after hours unless there’s an emergency.
-But with an online bank, you could have access to account representatives around the clock on both weekdays and weekends.
+However, with an online bank, you could have access to account representatives around the clock on both weekdays and weekends.

 Are Online Banks Safe?